-This Soho loft renovation is located in the cast iron historic district.
+This SoHo loft renovation is located in the cast iron historic district.
 The owners of this loft apartment hired Gallery Kitchen and Bath to renovate their kitchen and bathroom while also replacing their hardwood flooring, adding an HVAC system and custom built-ins in the living room.
 As is the case with many loft renovations throughout Manhattan, there are certain design challenges that exist due to present columns and ceiling heights.
 Adding an HVAC system into a loft also presents an additional challenge both from an aesthetic and building board compliance standpoint.
 For example, working with the existing columns in the loft without having them obstruct the swings of the kitchen cabinets or the overall layout of the kitchen.
-Another challenge in this renovation was adding an HVAC system while finding a place to hide the air handler in an open space without taking away from the ceiling height – all while complying with the buildings board alteration requirements.
+Another challenge in this NYC apartment renovation was adding an HVAC system while finding a place to hide the air handler in an open space without taking away from the ceiling height – all while complying with the buildings board alteration requirements.

 The original kitchen in this soho loft was not just outdated but lacked functionality due to the cooktop being located in the corner of the island while directly being located in front of the refrigerator.
 In addition to this, since our customer wanted to install a central HVAC system but did not want to go with split units created an additional challenge.
 Our design and build team knew that by installing round ducts throughout the loft space would aesthetically work, the issue however was figuring out where to hide the air handler without having to sacrifice the 12 foot ceiling space in this loft.

 Luckily, this particular building did not have restrictions on condensers being placed on the roof, so we knew we had the issue of where to place the condenser handled.
 Installing the air handler while having it hidden from sight was an entirely different challenge.